EOSIO/eosio-web-ide/README.md

 ## Viewing the front-end decentralized web app (EOSJS):

-Run this in a terminal:
+The source code for the React WebApp is at: webapp/src/index.tsx within the IDE.
+To preview the WebApp run this in a terminal:

 ```
 gp preview $(gp url 8000)